We attend to management and investment so you can concentrate on effective giving.

 They formed a private family foundation in 1985 to share their business success with the community.
 The family foundation distributed more than $5 million in grants from 1985-2005, including fully funding the $3.6 million Endries Performing Arts Center at Brillion High School.

 After the sale in 2005 of the Endries International, a supplier of a broad range of fasteners, their family foundation became a supporting organization of the Community Foundation, retaining its grant-making authority and governance by its own board of directors, but turning investment and administrative duties to the larger foundation.
+In 2015, they surpassed $8 million in total grants awarded over the 30+ years since joining with Community Foundation for the Fox Valley Region in 2005.

 Bob & Pat also established a charitable fund in the Brillion Area Family of Funds within the Community Foundation in 2014, have awarded well over $10,000 in grants through that entity, mostly in Brillion and for projects important to their employees.